 Turmeric is one of most powerful plant medicines ever discovered.
-It has potent effects on inflammation, oxidative stress and even cancer that most drugs cannot even come close to, yet alone having such a profound, broad range of health benefits without harsh side effects like most drugs have.
+It has potent effects on inflammation, oxidative stress, and even cancer that most drugs cannot even come close to.
+It also has a profound, broad range of health benefits without harsh side effects like most drugs have.

 Fun Fact: Most people have consumed turmeric and don’t even know it.
 It’s what makes American yellow mustard, yellow!

 The effects of curcumin cannot only be summed us as merely another COX-inhibitor (NSAID) but by various mechanisms that are still being discovered by modern scientific methods.
 According to the research, curcumin has the power to treat many disease conditions by similar means as these 10 types of drug classes:

 - Lowers Cholesterol, Atherosclerosis and Fatty Liver Disease (like statins, but so much more)

 - Inflammatory Bowel Disease and Auto-immune disease drugs (modulates immune system)

 - Anti-depressants (SSRI)

 - Alzheimer’s and Neurodegenerative Drugs (protects the brain)

 There are many different compounds that have been identified but the most important one is curcumin, a polyphenol.
 Curcumin is a fat-soluble molecule so it has some difficulty getting absorbed in its natural form.

 Many supplements add black pepper (piperine) to enhance delivery across the gut wall.
 As a whole spice, turmeric contains only 3% curcumin, making it a very low dose medicine.